 Just for fun, let’s use the P/R ratio to see whether it would be better to buy or rent houses in my neighborhood.

-Right now, there are three homes in my housing development that are currently offering monthly rents of between $2300 and $2350.
-The median home price for similar homes in my local area is currently $450,000.
+Right now, there are three homes in my housing development with an average monthly rent of $2300.
+The median price of similar homes in my local area is currently $550,000.